amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-1-methods.md

     Console.Write("What is your third wish? ");
     Console.ReadLine();
     Console.WriteLine("...");
-    Thread.Sleep(3000); // Pause program for 3000 milliseconds, or 1 second.
+    Thread.Sleep(3000); // Pause program for 3000 milliseconds, or 3 seconds.
     Console.WriteLine("I'll get right on that.");
 }